Ring0Sec/Useful-Scripts/histprotect/README.md

 * Mark .bash_history as append-only✓
 * Make sure that the HISTFILE variable is read-only.✓
-* Check to see if the user is echoing fake history to the file.
+* Check to see if the user is echoing fake history to the file.✓
-* Prevent .bash_history from being read by other users.
+* Prevent .bash_history from being read by other users.✓
 * Intelligent auto protect mode.
 * Plus more!